zentrope/fickle/TASKS.md

 	   }

 - [ ] Add a context menu for each row (set dark/light pref)
-- [ ] Use a superimposed circle or triangle to indicate theme.
-Double-click to toggle
 - [ ] Ignore non image URLs
 - [ ] App icon
 - [ ] On start up, detect image and theme, pre-select in viewer if found